AlonsoVallejo/ESP32_IoT_GreenHouse/backend/readme.md

 - **Irrigation Control Integration**: Supports receiving and storing irrigation system status (`ON`/`OFF`) from ESP32 devices.
 - **Connectivity Monitoring**: Periodically checks for internet connectivity and dynamically reinitializes Firebase when WiFi or internet is recovered.
 - **CST Timestamp Integration**: Automatically generates timestamps in the `America/Mexico_City` timezone for accurate data logging.
+- **Public Backend Exposure**: Allows the backend to be exposed to the internet using ngrok for testing and temporary public access.

 ---